corrode/corrode.github.io/content/blog/lifetimes/index.md

 ## Conclusion

 All references (borrows) in Rust have lifetimes.
-The compiler tracks them whether they're explict or not.
+The compiler tracks them, whether they're explicit or not.

 At the start of my Rust journey, I worried way too much about lifetimes.
 I thought they were the key to understanding Rust and that I need to master them